 Which hope we have as an anchor of the soul, both sure and steadfast.
 Heb.
 6: 19.
 C. M.

-442 MAIL, sweetest, dearest tie, that binds

-Our glowing hearts in one;

-Hail, sacred hope, that tunes our minds

-To harmony divine.

-2 What though the northern wintry blast Shall howl around our cot; What though beneath an eastern sun

-What though beneath an eastern sur Be cast our distant lot.

-3 From eastern shores, from northern lands, From western hill and plain, From southern climes, the brother-bands May hope to meet again.

-4 From Burmah's shores, from Afric's strand, From India's burning plain, From Europe, from Columbia's land, We hope to meet again.

-5 No ling'ring look, nor parting sigh, Our future meeting knows; There friendship beams from every eye, And love immortal glows.
+- 442 HAIL, sweetest, dearest tie, that binds Our glowing hearts in one; Hail, sacred hope, that tunes our minds To harmony divine. - 2 What though the northern wintry blast Shall howl around our cot; - What though beneath an eastern sun Be cast our distant lot. - 3 From eastern shores, from northern lands, From western hill and plain, - From southern climes, the brother-bands May hope to meet again. - 4 From Burmah's shores, from Afric's strand, From India's burning plain, - From Europe, from Columbia's land, We hope to meet again. - 5 No ling'ring look, nor parting sigh, Our future meeting knows; There friendship heaves from corrected - There friendship beams from every eye, And love immortal glows.

-Sutton
+Sutton.